DawoodTouseef/Ip-trackker/README.md

 # Ip-trackker
-To track th desired IP address and find the location of Ip address in map
+To track the desired IP address and find the location of Ip address in map